billy-inn/Homepage/README.md

 Algorithms: I love participating various programming contest.
 And I have a rate of 1732 of Codeforces.
 I also solve the problem on online judge such as LeetCode and write my own solution report, my solution report can be found on [my blog's category:solution](http://billyinn.wordpress.com/category/solutions/).
 Furthermore, I also read part of the **CLRS** and write my study notes on [my blog's category:CLRS](http://billyinn.wordpress.com/category/algorithms/clrs/).
 I also write my own algorithm template in LaTeX, which can be found [here](http://billy-inn.github.io/Homepage/my_template_2014:8:7.pdf).

-Coursera: Machine Learning, Game Theory, Probabilistic Graphical Models.
+Coursera: Machine Learning, Game Theory, Probabilistic Graphical Models, Mining Massive Datasets, Statistical Learning.
 My notes and summaries of Coursera can be found on [my blog's tag:Coursera](http://billyinn.wordpress.com/tag/coursera/)

 ### CV